Excited Man Looking at Stock Charts

 Public Screenshot Apple Stock

-It offers no-commission trades on stocks, ETFs, and options, no account minimum, and fractional investing.
+You get commission-free trades on stocks, ETFs, and options.
+There are no account minimums, and you can buy fractional shares.

-You can also invest in corporate bonds and Treasury Bills — a rare feature for brokerages that aren't 20+ years old — and earn 4.6% interest with a high-yield cash account.
+Public also offers access to corporate bonds and Treasury bills — a rare feature for brokerages that aren't 20+ years old — plus a high-yield cash account that earns 3.3% interest.

 2. Runner-up for long-term investing: Fidelity